Lines on K3 quartic surfaces in characteristic 3: Examples

 \section{Examples}

-In this last section, we present examples of K3 quartic surfaces with many lines.
-In particular, we provide explicit equations for three 1-dimensional families of surfaces with 58 lines.
-Most of the examples -- including the first two families (Examples~\ref{ex:58-1st-conf} and \ref{ex:58-2nd-conf}) -- were found during the proof of the theorem, especially of Proposition~\ref{prop:star}.
-Note that the first two families had already been discovered independently by A. Degtyarev, who was also aware of the existence of a third configuration with 58 lines.
-We found the third family (Example \ref{ex:58-3rd-conf}) after we were informed of his work; as far as we know, this family is new.
+In this last section, we present examples of K3 quartic surfaces with many lines defined over a field of characteristic~\(3\) (with the exception of \autoref{ex:52.lines.2.sing.pts}).
+Most of the examples were found during the proof of \autoref{add:char3}. \autoref{ex:58-3rd-conf} and \autoref{ex:52.lines.2.sing.pts} were found starting from the configuration of lines communicated to the author by Degtyarev, using methods similar to the ones employed in \cite{veniani:symmetries.equations}.

-\begin{example} A general member of the 1-dimensional family defined by
+\begin{example} A general member of the \(1\)-dimensional family defined by

-is smooth and contains 58 lines.
+is smooth and contains \(58\) lines.

-More precisely, for $a = 0$ we obtain a surface which is projectively equivalent over $\FF_9$ to the Fermat surface and thus contains 112 lines.
+More precisely, for \(a = 0\) we obtain a surface which is projectively equivalent over \(\IF_9\) to the Fermat surface and thus contains 112 lines.

-If $a \neq 0, \infty$, the surface contains a star (in $x_0 = 0$) formed by two cuspidal lines (of valency~30) and two elliptic lines with no other singular fibers than the star itself (hence, of valency~3).
-The remaining $54$ lines are of type $(p,q)= (1,9)$.
-The surface contains exactly 19 stars.
+If \(a \neq 0, \infty\), the surface contains a star (in \(x_0 = 0\)) formed by two cuspidal lines (of valency~30) and two elliptic lines with no other singular fibers than the star itself (hence, of valency~3).
+The remaining \(54\) lines are of type~\((p,q)= (1,9)\).
+The surface contains exactly 19 stars. \end{example}